pieterjooste/BabyMoodClassifier/README.md

 Reached accuracy of 89%.

-Forum posting on Fastai by Vikrant Behal May 2020 made deployment of model on an app possible. (most difficult part of assignment)
+Forum posting on Fastai by Vikrant Behal May 2020 explained how to manage large files>25MB with git lfs.
+Deployment of app with MyBinder not possible.
+Heroku recommended. (https://course.fast.ai/deployment_heroku)Thanks Joe Dockrill.

 #Using App

-Launch Binder using icon above.

 Upload photo of a single baby less than 2 years.